OPTICS

 (n-1) is called the refractivity of the material

-nv, nis the refractive index of violet light and red light
+nv, nr is the refractive index of violet light and red light

 FAQs For Geometric Optics